Eid ul Fitr 2026 date in India

 Determining the date of the Eid ul Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid ul Fitr can only be performed under the cover of night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-Eid ul Fitr 2025 is typically a public holiday in India, with most schools and businesses closed for the occasion.
-The exact dates of Eid ul Fitr holidays in India will be updated in this article once proper information is made available by the officials.
+Eid ul Fitr is typically a public holiday in India, with most schools and businesses closed for the occasion.
+The exact dates of the Eid ul Fitr holidays in India will be updated in this article once official information is available.

 © arabianbusiness.com